 The Yottabyte Research Cloud provides U-M researchers with high performance, secure, flexible computing environments where they can analyze sensitive data sets.
-This service is provided through a partnership between U-M Advanced Research Computing and Yottabyte.
+This service is provided through a partnership between Advanced Research Computing - Technology Services (ARC-TS) and Yottabyte.

 Yottabyte Research Cloud hosts these services: